AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-58008-editing-the-end-date-as-empty-causes-the-schedule-update-to-disappear.md

 ---
 title: 'ACSD-58008: Editing the end date as *empty* causes the schedule update to disappear'
 description: Apply the ACSD-58008 patch to fix the Adobe Commerce issue where editing the end date as *empty* causes schedule update to disappear.
 feature: Staging, Page Content
 role: Admin, Developer
+exl-id: bfa590b8-377b-49dd-9aff-f89b8fd815c4
 ---
 # ACSD-58008: Editing the end date as *empty* causes the schedule update to disappear